1. Home

 International Memory of the World Register (Canadian submissions)

 To be listed in the International Memory of the World Register, inscriptions must be internationally significant in relation to the history of the world and to the heritage of humanity.
-International register entries are automatically listed in the Canadian Register.
-Please note that the International Memory of the World Register is not accepting new nominations until further notice.
-Visit UNESCO's website for more information on the comprehensive review of the program.
+The Canadian Commission for UNESCO works with the Canada Advisory Committee to identify potential international nominations.
+In most cases, nominations to the International Register will be drawn from the Canadian Register.

 • Eligible documentary heritage must be authentic, unique and irreplaceable, and must have global significance.